VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/FAQ.md

 Starting from version `v0.30.0`, VictoriaLogs started blocking the ingestion of logs **without a message field**, as it is a requirement of the VictoriaLogs data model (https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field).

-However, some logs do not have a message field and only contain other fields, such as [this comment](https://github.com/VictoriaMetrics/VictoriaMetrics/pull/7056#issuecomment-2434189718) and [this slack thread](https://victoriametrics.slack.com/archives/C05UNTPAEDN/p1730982146818249).
+However, some logs do not have a message field and only contain other fields, such as logs in [this comment](https://github.com/VictoriaMetrics/VictoriaMetrics/pull/7056#issuecomment-2434189718) and [this slack thread](https://victoriametrics.slack.com/archives/C05UNTPAEDN/p1730982146818249).
 Therefore, starting from version `v0.39.0`, logs without a message field are **allowed to be ingested**, and their message field will be recorded as:
 ```json
 {"_msg": "missing _msg field; see https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field"}